-8.5.1.1.
-The US FDA-defined Snapshot Algorithm for HIV-1
+8.5.1.2.
+US FDA-defined Snapshot Algorithm

-The analysis window at Week 48 is defined as from Study Day 295 to Study Day 378, inclusive.
+The analysis window at Week 48 is defined as from Study Day 295 to Study Day 378.
 All HIV-1 RNA data collected on-treatment (ie, including data collected up to 1 day after the last dose date of study drug) will be used in the snapshot algorithm.
 Virologic outcome will be defined as the following categories:

-• HIV-1 RNA < 50 copies/mL: this includes subjects who have the last available on-treatment HIV-1 RNA < 50 copies/mL in the Week 48 analysis window
+- HIV-1 RNA < 50 copies/mL: this includes subjects who have the last available HIV-1 RNA < 50 copies/mL in the Week 48 analysis window while on randomized treatment - HIV-1 RNA \geq 50 copies/mL: this includes subjects - a) Who have the last available HIV-1 RNA \geq 50 copies/mL in the Week 48 analysis window while on randomized treatment, or - b) Who do not have on-treatment HIV-1 RNA data in the Week 48 analysis window and - i) Who discontinue study drug prior to or in the Week 48 analysis window due to lack of efficacy, or - ii) Who discontinue study drug prior to or in the Week 48 analysis window due to reasons other than adverse event (AE), death, or lack of efficacy and have the last available HIV-1 RNA up to 1 day after the premature discontinuation of the study drug ≥ 50 copies/mL

-- HIV-1 RNA \geq 50 copies/mL: this includes subjects - a) Who have the last available on-treatment HIV-1 RNA ≥ 50 copies/mL in the Week 48 analysis window, or - b) Who do not have on-treatment HIV-1 RNA data in the Week 48 analysis window and - i) Who discontinue study drug prior to or in the Week 48 analysis window due to lack of efficacy, or - ii) Who discontinue study drug prior to or in the Week 48 analysis window due to reasons other than adverse event (AE), death, or lack of efficacy and have the last available on-treatment HIV-1 RNA ≥ 50 copies/mL - No Virologic Data in the Week 48 analysis window: this includes subjects who do not have on-treatment HIV-1 RNA data in the Week 48 analysis window because of the following: - a) Discontinuation of study drug prior to or in the Week 48 analysis window due to AE or death (regardless of whether the last available on-treatment HIV-1 RNA < 50 copies/mL or not) or, - b) Discontinuation of study drug prior to or in the Week 48 analysis window due to reasons other than AE, death, or lack of efficacy and the last available on-treatment HIV-1 RNA < 50 copies/mL or, - c) Missing data during the window but on study drug.
+- No Virologic Data in the Week 48 analysis window: this includes subjects who do not have on-treatment HIV-1 RNA data in the Week 48 analysis window because of the following: - a) Discontinuation of study drug prior to or in the Week 48 analysis window due to AE or death (regardless of whether the last available HIV-1 RNA up to 1 day after the premature discontinuation of the study drug < 50 copies/mL or not) or, - b) Discontinuation of study drug prior to or in the Week 48 analysis window due to reasons other than AE, death, or lack of efficacy (eg, withdrew consent and loss to follow-up) and the last available HIV-1 RNA up to 1 day after the premature discontinuation of the study drug < 50 copies/mL or, - c) Missing data during the window but on study drug.

-8.5.1.2.
+8.5.1.3.
 Analysis of Primary Efficacy Endpoint

-The null hypothesis is that the proportion of subjects achieving HIV-1 RNA < 50 copies/mL (as defined by the US FDA-defined snapshot algorithm) at Week 48 in B/F/TAF is at least 12% lower than the response rate in DTG + F/TDF; the alternative hypothesis is that the response rate in B/F/TAF is less than 12% lower than that in DTG + F/TDF.
+The null hypothesis is that the proportion of subjects achieving HIV-1 RNA < 50 copies/mL (as defined by the US FDA-defined snapshot algorithm) at Week 48 in GS-9883/F/TAF is at least 12% lower than the response rate in DTG + F/TAF; the alternative hypothesis is that the response rate in GS-9883/F/TAF is less than 12% lower than that in DTG + F/TAF.

 Non-inferiority will be assessed using the conventional confidence interval approach.
-The point estimate of treatment difference (B/F/TAF - DTG+F/TDF) and the associated 2-sided 95% confidence interval will be constructed using a normal approximation method based on stratified Mantel-Haenszel proportions, where stratification factor include baseline HIV-1 RNA ($\leq 100,000$ copies/mL vs. > 100,000 copies/mL).
+The point estimate of treatment difference (GS-9883/F/TAF group - DTG + F/TAF group) and the associated 2-sided 95% confidence interval will be constructed using a normal approximation method based on stratum-stratified Mantel-Haenszel proportions, where stratification factors include baseline HIV-1 RNA level (≤ 100,000 copies/mL, vs. > 100,000 copies/mL) and region (US vs. Ex-US).
+Note that to avoid small or missing cells in analysis strata, CD4+ cell count is not stratified in the analysis because HIV-1 RNA and CD4+ cell count are highly correlated.